chrisguindon/chrisguindon.github.io/content/post/adopters-eclipse-technology.md

 With that success in mind, we decided to build a new [API service](https://github.com/EclipseFdn/eclipsefdn-project-adopters) responsible for managing adopters for all our projects.

+This will enable us to create an Eclipse Cloud Development Tools Adopters page before the end of the year and probably a few more in Q1 of 2021.

-We plan on using this service to create more of these Adopters pages.
-We are planing to start this off with a new Adopters page for Eclipse Cloud Development Tools!
-Organzation that wishes to be listed on theor new Adopters page can submit their PR/issue today by following our [instructions](#how-can-my-organization-become-an-adaptor-of-eclipse-technology) in this blog post..
+Organzation that wishes to be listed on this new Adopters page can submit their request today by following our [instructions](#how-can-my-organization-become-an-adaptor-of-eclipse-technology).

 On top of that, our projects will be able to leverage our JavaScript plugin to display logos of their Adopters without committing the files' in their website git repository.